califano-lab/vespa.db/README.md

 # vespa.db - Reference datasets for the VESPA R-package

 This data package provides reference DBs for the [``vespa``](https://github.com/califano-lab/vespa) R-package.
-Installation requires a recent version
+Installation requires a recent version of R to be installed.

 ## Installation
 ```